JupyterHub App

 add a line like below:

-It is also possible to use any arbitrary docker image built from the jupyter/base-notebook
+It is also possible to use any arbitrary docker image built from jupyter/base-notebook

 To apply the configuration, restart the app using the Restart button.